protegeproject/protege/_views/ontology-metrics.md

 object propeeties, data properties and individuals in the signature of the imports closure of the active ontology.
 In other words, the number of distinct classes, object properties, data properties and individuals that are mentioned in the ontology.
+The numbers here include built in entities, such as ```owl:Thing``` if they are explicitly mentioned in the ontology.
+For example, an ontology that contains the single axiom ```SubClassOf(A owl:Thing)``` will have a class count of 2.
 * **DL Expressivity** - the [Description Logic](https://en.wikipedia.org/wiki/Description_logic) expressivity of the ontology.
 This is the name of the Description Logic that the ontology uses.
 It depends upon the kinds of axioms in the ontology and the kinds of class expressions used in the ontology.
+The maximum expressivity of an OWL 2 (DL) ontology is SROIQ(D).
+The maximum expressivity of an OWL 1 ontology is SHOIN(D).

 ## Class Axioms